 Half your life is spent at work.
 Sometimes even more.
 Therefore we have to make the time we spend together as pleasant as possible.
 Both at work, and also beyond for those who want to.

 Whether it’s trying out new sports together, with varying success (curling!), or a more relaxed end to the working week on the roof terrace with a barbecue and cold beer.

 In line with our specialization in the areas of web-based 3D product configurator software and individual software development, as well as web and app solutions for top athletes, we have two units kaliber5 CUSTOMMADE and kaliber5 SPORTS.
 Click the following buttons to find out more.

 The reproduction of information or data, in particular the use of texts, excerpts, pictures or video material requires prior consent.

-Despite careful checks, we assume no liability for the content of external links.
-The operators bear sole responsibility for the content of linked pages.
+Despite careful content control, we assume no liability for the content of external links.
+The content of the linked pages is the sole responsibility of their operators.